 All your questions about the Big Tidy, a joint project from Bristol City Council and Bristol Waste.

-- Over 3,900 walls, bridges, benches and bollards cleared of tagging
+- Over 11,000 tags cleared walls, bridges, benches and bollards

 The Big Tidy teams will be visiting priority streets in wards across Bristol.
 Specific locations within each ward are chosen for based on data including the local environmental quality survey, quality of life survey, fly-tips removed, litter tonnages, and reporting.